-With becoming a digital nomad, international worker, or someone who travels while working, there are some important notes I’d like to review from my own experiences that will help you communicate more effectively.
+When becoming a digital nomad, international worker, or someone who travels while working, there are some essential notes I’d like to review from my own experiences that will help you communicate more effectively.
 The realm of communications has changed rapidly since the pandemic and will likely continue to shape our future.
 Communication is critical as long as you are still working with other humans.
-So let’s how to use remote communication effectively.
+So, let’s learn how to use remote communication effectively.

-It is essential to understand your team’s culture if you work as a team.
+Understanding your team’s culture is essential if you work as a team.
 My thoughts and suggestions may not match your team culture, so it is important to discuss openly with your team leader and your team itself to understand what works and does not work.
 You can be an agent of change; however, that is the subject of another day.
-These are what I have personally discovered what works and does not work.
+These are what I have personally discovered: what works and does not work.

 Featured Image Source